ironeternal/ironeternal.github.io/earthkin/index.md

 > Earth kith or kith for short (earth kin/kin singular) are a small humanoid species than inhabit the continent.
 They're very similar to humans and have near identical physiology; however, at around 10 years old they cease to increase in height.
 They experience very similar puberties and maturity, but simply never increase in height.
 At their tallest they're 4 foot (120 cm-ish).
 Their culture is strongly modeled off hobbits, goblins, and halflings.

-You start the game with 4 kith in an adventuring group called a fungather.

 ### Quick gen

+You start the game with 6 kith in an adventuring group called a fungather.

 > All kin start at level 1

 For each kin:

-1. 5d6 in order (Might, Finesse, Wit, Will, Fellowship)
+1. 5x(1d6) in order (Might, Finesse, Wit, Will, Fellowship)
-1. Total health = 15 + 2 * (Current Level + Might)
+1. Total health = 6 + Current Level + Might
 2. Pick class and roll 1d10:
 	- If Might is greatest: **Hurtmonger**
-		- Roll 1d10 for a preferred [weapons](#weapons) (or just pick):
-			1. Light Blunt
-			2. Light Sharp
-			3. Light Pointy
-			4. 1 Handed Blunt
-			5. 1 Handed Sharp
-			6. 1 Handed Pointy
-			7. 2 Handed Blunt
-			8. 2 Handed Sharp
-			9. 2 Handed Pointy
-			10. Bow
 		- Gain +1 combat combat prowess
 	- If Wit is greatest: **Talkingbrain**
 		- Roll 1d10 for a [skill](#skills) (or just pick)